andrey-shavelev/Juice/README.md

 #### Initializer injection

 When a component confirms to one of InjectableWithParameters protocols,  Juice resolves all parameters of the`init(...)` method and uses them to create an instance.
-When a component has too many dependencies, you can inject _CurrentScope_ protocol and resolve everything needed from it:
+When a component has too many dependencies, it can inject _CurrentScope_ protocol and resolve everything needed from it:

 ```swift
 class TeaBlend: InjectableWithParameter {